Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 - **The Monstrous**: a monster fighting for the good guys. [[The Monstrous]] is very weird, and can have a variety of different powers based on what monster breed they are.
 E.g. Angel from *Buffy the Vampire Slayer* and *Angel*; Bill Compton from *True Blood* ([[0000189800]]).
 - **The Mundane**: just a normal regular person, especially good at dealing with regular people you meet and have to save, and at getting captured by [[monsters]] (which can be more useful than you might expect).
 E.g. Xander or Cordelia from *Buffy the Vampire Slayer*.
 See [[The Mundane]].
 - **The Professional**: you work for an agency that hunts [[monsters]]. [[The Professional]] is good in a fight, and a good team player.
 E.g. Riley and the Initiative from *Buffy the Vampire Slayer*; Olivia Dunham from *Fringe*.
 See [[The Professional]].
-- **The Spell-slinger**: a trained wizard, wielding powerful magic in their crusade against evil. [[The Spell-slinger]]’s arcane training gives them an advantage when dealing with eldritch secrets.
+- **The Spell-slinger**: a trained wizard, wielding powerful magic in their crusade against evil. [[The Spell-Slinger]]’s arcane training gives them an advantage when dealing with eldritch secrets.
 E.g. Harry Dresden from *The Dresden Files*; Willow from *Buffy the Vampire Slayer*, in the later seasons.
 See [[The Spell-Slinger]].
 - **The Spooky**: has psychic or magical powers.
-These powers are strange and sinister ... and not completely under [[the Spooky]]’s control.
+These powers are strange and sinister ... and not completely under [[The Spooky]]’s control.
 E.g. Sam Winchester from *Supernatural*; Willow from earlier seasons of *Buffy the Vampire Slayer*.
 See [[The Spooky]].
 - **The Wronged**: revenge-driven, and really tough. [[The Wronged]] is all about killing a specific breed of monster and protecting others as you do it.
 E.g. Dean and John Winchester from *Supernatural*.
 See [[0000295092]].

 Extra [[hunter types]]